Termineric/My-VONE-6502/README.md

             if cursor<DS0 then cursor=DS5 or if cursor>DS5 then cursor=DS0
             (This i used flipFlops)

-    * "My First One" have begin a bus because found in scrapyard a 19" case with a backplain and some card in there i remove card And backplain, put connectors in as i need then make my bus by hand all pins as i need it put more connectors in The funny part afer "Electuur junior computer" come out i don't need to change mutch my bus and cards have same pin assignment this ment change 8 wires 1 power rail
+    * "My First One" have begin a bus because found in scrapyard a 19" case with a backplain and some card in there I remove card And backplain, put connectors in as i need then make my bus by hand all pins as I need it put more connectors in The funny part afer "Electuur junior computer" came out I didn't needed to change much as my bus and cards have the same pin assignment this ment change 8 wires 1 power rail.
-      I used same connector Din41612 A,C Not the Din411617 I want start use the hardware that "Electuur" goto make .
+      I used the same connector Din41612 A,C Not the Din411617 I wanted to start using the hardware that "Electuur" got to make .

-    * My kernel whas very small only handel basic function "Get Keyboard Char"
+    * My kernel was very small only handle basic functions "Get Keyboard Char"
         "Put Display char"
         "Typeing function"